|

 standard technology - Unlike

-3G technologies, which are owned and controlled by individual companies
+3G technologies (and now 4G LTE), which are owned and controlled by

 (ex.
 CDMA is controlled by Qualcomm), WiMAX is an open standard.